GoodDollar/GoodContracts/docs/design_overview.md

 The GoodDollar token is a mintable, burnable and ERC20 compatible token.
 What makes it different from other ERC20 tokens is that whenever a transfer is made it will collect some fees that will be stored in a reserve.

-Below are three main functions, that have been adopted from the standard framework in order to perform the actions necessary to allow the system to work.

-name | Description | Working Priciple
+Below are three main functions, that have been adopted from the standard contract: name | Description | Working Priciple
 | ------------- | ------------- | ------------- |
 `transfer(to, value) / transferFrom(from, to, value)` | Gives the system the ability to collect fees. | Whenever transfer or transferFrom is called with a given value, processFees is called with said value, transferring the transactional fees (set by the DAO at any given time, by a specific scheme) to the feeRecipient and returning the new value to be transferred along.